 Carl is considered among Texas’ top power lobbyists.
 Capitol Inside recently ranked him among the top 50 Hired Gun lobbyists.
 In its 2009 and 2011 lobby power rankings, the publication ranked Mr. Richie second and fourth respectively in the “Corporate In-House Lobbyists” category as the lead lobbyist for energy giant TXU Energy.
 In the law firm category, he ranked among the five in 2003 and 2005 as a lobbyist with the law firm Gardere Wynne Sewell, LLP.

-Carl has extensive legislative experience, having worked at all three levels of government; local, state and federal.
+Carl has extensive legislative experience.
 He began his legislative career serving as a Fellow to a member of the United States Congress.
 Following that, he served as a Chief of Staff to a member of the Houston City Council.
 Carl went on to serve as a legislative assistant to two former State Senators, John Sharp, and Rodney Ellis.
 He also served as Deputy Chief of Staff to Texas Governor Ann W. Richards.
 While serving in the Governor’s office, he led the Governor’s Ethics Commission Task Force, which established the Texas Ethics Commission and he served as the agency’s Interim Director.

 In 2007, Carl was recognized as one of Best Lawyers in America by Woodward/White.
 In March 1991, Carl was one of 60 individuals to be named as “A Rising Star” in American politics by Campaigns and Elections magazine.
 Additionally, he was one of 35 individuals from across the country in the executive, judicial and legislative branches of state government to be selected to participate in the Henry Toll Fellowship and was elected Class President of the 1993 Fellows Class.

-Carl is very active with local, state and nation civic organizations.
-Currently, Carl serves as President of the National Association of Housing and Redevelopment Officials (NAHRO).
+Carl is very active with local, state, and national civic organizations.
+Currently, Carl serves as the Immediate Past President of the National Association of Housing and Redevelopment Officials (NAHRO).
 He also serves as Chairman of the Board of Commissioners for the Housing Authority for the City of Austin.
 He has earned numerous state, regional and national awards for his work in public housing.
-He is certified to teach courses in the area public housing and ethics.
+He is certified to teach courses in the area of public housing and ethics.

 Carl is married to Nan Burley Richie and they have a daughter, Ana Elizabeth.